reltoom/Memo/README.md

 1. Add a moves counter to see how many 'turns' it takes to win.
 2. Adding a timer to see how long it takes to win a game.
 3. Different pictures for the 'cards' and even bigger game area.
+4. Get kids to send in their own drawings for Kidz Memo art.

 - - -